centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 StatefulSet 'prometheus-prometheus-operator-prometheus' Replicas Desired: 1, Current: 1, Up-to-date: 1, Ready: 1
 ```

-If the service collects metrics of several StatefulSets (depending on the
+If the service collects metrics for several StatefulSets (depending on the
-chosen scenario), StatefulSet's name will be appended to the metric name:
+chosen scenario), the StatefulSet's name will be appended to the metric's name:

 | Metric                                        |
 |-----------------------------------------------|